MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

         cert-manager jetstack/cert-manager
     ```

-4. Apply Certificate Issuer YAML File

-    ClusterIssuers are Kubernetes resources that represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
+4. Apply the certificate issuer YAML file.
+ClusterIssuers are Kubernetes resources that represent certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.
-    The issuer we are using can be found in the `cluster-issuer-prod.yml file`
+You can find the issuer we're in the `cluster-issuer-prod.yaml file`.

     ```bash
     cluster_issuer_variables=$(<cluster-issuer-prod.yaml)